 Moscow is one of Russia’s most ancient cities.
-If you love culture and history, you’ll be spoiled for choice with the abundance of world-famous sites to visit, such as the Kremlin and the Kolomenskoe museum where the unique Russian style is original and exceptional.
+If you love culture and history, you’ll be spoiled for choice with the abundance of world-famous sites to visit, such as the Kremlin and the Kolomenskoe museum, where the unique Russian style is original and exceptional.

 Moscow is also a city that never sleeps – you’ll be able to buy or order any service 24/7, and the city boasts excellent travel connections and a low cost of living.
 Moving to Moscow from the UK provides opportunities for career advancements and high salaries.

-Over the last few years, many city areas have been turned into beautiful nature spots with Moscow parks offering areas for walking, playing sports, or even board games.
+Over the last few years, many city areas have been turned into beautiful nature spots, with Moscow parks offering areas for walking, playing sports, or even board games.
 You can watch a movie, go to a concert, or enjoy relaxing with friends at the cafes and restaurants in the diverse Moscow green areas.

 St Petersburg is a Russian port city on the Baltic Sea.
-It’s known as the cultural centre of Russia with venues such as the State Russian Museum showcasing Russin art and the Mariinsky Theatre hosting ballet and opera.
+It’s known as the cultural centre of Russia, with venues such as the State Russian Museum showcasing Russin art and the Mariinsky Theatre hosting ballet and opera.
 Its four central districts are only an hour away from every attraction.

-If you choose to move from the UK and live in St Petersburg, you’ll be able to enjoy an alternative culture on the shore of the Gulf of Finland in the Vasileostrovsky district which includes a skate park, artist and fashion studios, and weekend food markets and festivals that go late into the night.
+If you choose to move from the UK and live in St Petersburg, you’ll be able to enjoy an alternative culture on the shore of the Gulf of Finland in the Vasileostrovsky district, which includes a skate park, artist and fashion studios, and weekend food markets and festivals that go late into the night.

-Vladivostok is located on the border of Russia and East Asia and has many opportunities for hiking and watersports if you’re looking for a new home near to plenty of outdoor activities.
+Vladivostok is located on the border of Russia and East Asia and has many opportunities for hiking and watersports if you’re looking for a new home near plenty of outdoor activities.
 It offers a truly unique experience where western and eastern cultures meet, with a historic charm and beautiful natural surroundings.

 Irkutsk is also known for its beautifully preserved wooden architecture, with a wealth of museums and theatres and an active youth culture.
 The city is served by the Irkutsk International Airport and the Trans-Siberian Highway and Railway.

-The cost of living for an expat moving from the UK to live in Kazan is very low in comparison to other places in the world.
+The cost of living for an expat moving from the UK to live in Kazan is very low compared to other places in the world.
 With its rich nature of picturesque parks, forests, rivers, and lakes, the thousand-year-old historic city combines perfectly with modernity.
 This makes Kazan one of the best cities for life in Russia.